gmdevgithub/FullStackWebsite-WithAWS/README.md

 # How to run the servers / issue fixes
-1: make sure you're in your projects main directory and type *git pull* to get the latest branch updates Run the command *npm start* this should start a dev server that will pop up in your browser.
+1: make sure you're in your projects main directory and type *git pull* to get the latest branch updates Run the command "*npm start*" this should start a dev server that will pop up in your browser.
    Issues: make sure you have the updated branch.
 If NPM START fails run these commands in order:
 ***
 ##   *npm update*